 Linear Concentrating Systems:

 Long, rectangular, U-shaped mirrors focus sunlight onto tubes that run along the mirrors’ length.
-The fluid that runs through these tubes gets heated concentrated sunlight.
-Entering a heat exchanger, the water is boiled in a steam-turbine generator.
+The fluid that runs through these tubes gets heated by concentrated sunlight.
+Entering a heat exchanger, the water is boiled in a steam turbine generator.
 The two types of concentrator systems are:

 A long parabolic-shaped reflector focuses the sun’s energy on a receiver pipe at a strategic focal point (magnifying its intensity up to 100x).
 As the sun moves throughout the day, the collector tilts to follow it and direct sunlight onto the receiver.
 Such a facility is located in California’s Mojave Desert.

 Here, mirrors concentrate sunlight onto a receiver as well.
 But, in this case the Fresnel lens effect occurs, allowing for mirrors with a shorter focal length.
 This concentrates the sun’s energy up to 30x.
 This configuration is also found in more compact forms that use many absorbers/receivers to improve efficiency.